 Become an Insider

-- Work hours are sadly only limited to breakfast, lunch, and dinner.
-Breakfast I’ve found to only have a very small time slot so realistically we are looking at only lunch and dinner as being viable opportunities to earn with Uber Eats.
+- Opportunities to earn may be limited to breakfast, lunch, and dinner.
+Breakfast I’ve found to only have a very small time slot, so realistically we are looking at only lunch and dinner as being viable opportunities to earn with Uber Eats.

-- More of a rush to get your food delivered on time because you are essentially on the clock once you accept a food delivery order from a nearby restaurant
+- More of a rush to get the food delivered on time because you are essentially on the clock once you accept a food delivery order from a nearby restaurant.

 - Basically, when you are on the clock, it is crunch time.

-- Work can feel mindless and is predictable, which can be a pro or a con depending on the individual.
+- Delivering can feel mindless and is predictable, which can be a pro or a con depending on the individual.

 - The “delivering” of the food can be a challenge if we’re dealing with soups, drinks, or hot food items that may require a hot bag or stains in your car.

-- Your car over time may start smelling musty and smell like rotten food if not properly ventilated.
+- Your car over time may start smelling musty if not properly ventilated.

-- Have to “deliver” and get out of your car, whereas with being a regular Uber Driver, you stay present in the car basically at all times.
+- Have to “deliver” and get out of your car, whereas being an independent driver you stay present in the car at all times.

-- For the extrovert, you will be able to talk and meet more people to pass time quicker – can be a pro or a con depending on the personality of the driver.
+- For the extrovert, you will be able to talk and meet more people to pass the time quicker.

-- You can work around the clock and not be limited only to lunch and dinner hours.
-Flexible hours are always in demand for drivers.
+- You can accept ride requests around the clock and not be limited only to lunch and dinner hours.
+Flexible hours are always in demand for delivery drivers.

-- More variables of the passenger stranger entering your car.
-The passenger can be intoxicated, rude, or a mixture of them worst-case scenario.
+- More variables of the passenger entering your car.
+The passenger can be intoxicated, rude, or a mixture of them, worst-case scenario.

-- Having to people-please and potentially be conversational – depends on the preference of the individual driver really
+- Having to people-please and potentially be conversational – depends on the preference of the individual driver.

 - You may drive into an area far away from where you live or originally started your route at the beginning of the day.

-I personally say to try both services because it doesn’t hurt to try and they both offer different unique services and experiences, but you are free to explore the pros and cons of each service detailed below and make your best-educated decision.
+I personally advise you try both options because they both offer unique opportunities and experiences, but you are free to explore the pros and cons of each service detailed above and make your best-educated decision.
 You can always opt out if you ever decide you prefer delivering food over driving passengers or vice versa.

 The content of this website is for informational purposes only and does not represent investment advice, or an offer or solicitation to buy or sell any security, investment, or product.
 Investors are encouraged to do their own due diligence, and, if necessary, consult professional advising before making any investment decisions.
 Investing involves a high degree of risk, and financial losses may occur.